lsunsi/markovjs-immutable/README.md

 markov().memory(memory, m)
 ```

-The initializer functions has the following signature:
+The initializer function has the following signature:
 ```javascript
 // A: action type
 // G: game state type